-This 0.37-acre isolated herbaceous wetland was located within the ROW on the east side I-75 north of SR 40 (Figure 5.1).
-It was in a depressional area between the ROW fence line and roadway embankment and consisted primarily of grasses with clusters of Carolina willow and some hardwood trees.
-The wetland is expected to be considered a jurisdictional feature that would require permitting if impact is required.
+This 0.37-acre isolated herbaceous wetland was located within the ROW on the east side of I-75, north of SR 40 (Figure 5.1).
+It was in a depressional area between the ROW fence line and roadway embankment and consisted primarily of grasses. e.g. torpedo grass (Panicum repens) with clusters of Carolina willow (Salix caroliniana) and some hardwood trees, including sweetgum trees (Liquidamber styraciflua).
+The wetland is expected to be considered a jurisdictional feature that would require permitting by FDEP if impact is required.
+However, the wetland is considered to be isolated from waters of the United States.